-- 10.00 Appointment I appoint the institution ("Specialized Trust Company") as the Custodian of my account and understand and acknowledge that the Custodial / Plan Agreement and my Application are my agreement with the Custodian shown in this application.
+I ("Depositor" or "you") appoint the institution ("Specialized Trust Company") as the Custodian of my account and understand and acknowledge that the Custodial / Plan Agreement and my Application are my agreement with the Custodian shown in this application.
 Specialized Trust Company Corporation referred to as (STC).
 The account is established for the exclusive benefit of the account holder or his / her beneficiaries.
 These terms and conditions will be governed by New Mexico laws, and the Courts of New Mexico shall alone have jurisdiction.
-Any lawsuit filed against or by the Custodian shall only be instituted in the district or county courts of Bernalillo County, New Mexico, where the Custodian maintains its principal office, and Depositor agrees to accede to such jurisdiction, both in connection with any such lawsuit which Depositor may file and in connection with any lawsuit which the Custodian or Administrator may file against Depositor. - 10.01 Representations and Responsibilities By entering into this Self-Directed Account Agreement ("Agreement"), the undersigned ("Depositor" or "you") agrees to be bound by the terms and conditions contained herein with Specialized Trust Company ("STC," "we," "us," or the "Custodian"), a New Mexico Corporation.
+Any lawsuit filed against or by the Custodian shall only be instituted in the district or county courts of Bernalillo County, New Mexico, where the Custodian maintains its principal office, and Depositor agrees to accede to such jurisdiction, both in connection with any such lawsuit which Depositor may file and in connection with any lawsuit which the Custodian or Administrator may file against Depositor.
+Prior to initiating any litigation, the parties agree to first resolve any dispute, claim, or controversy arising out of or in connection with this agreement through binding arbitration The arbitration shall be held in Bernalillo County, New Mexico, and the decision of the arbitrator(s) shall be final, binding, and enforceable in any court of competent jurisdiction.

+Representations and Responsibilities

+By entering into this Self-Directed Account Agreement ("Agreement"), the undersigned ("Depositor" or "you") agrees to be bound by the terms and conditions contained herein with Specialized Trust Company ("STC," "we," "us," or the "Custodian"), a New Mexico Corporation.
 All transactions shall be subject to any and all restrictions or limitation, direct or indirect, which are imposed by our charter, articles of incorporation, or bylaws, operating agreement; any and all applicable federal and state laws and regulations; the rules, regulations, customs and usages of any exchange, market or clearing house where the transactions are executed; or policies, procedures, and practices; and this Agreement.
 After the Depositor's death, the named beneficiary(ies) has the right to direct the investments, the decedent's Account assets, subject to the same conditions that applied to the original account holder during his/her lifetime under this Agreement.
 STC shall invest and reinvest all contributions to the account and earnings thereon as directed by the Depositor (or at the direction of the beneficiary (ies) upon the Depositor's death) in investments that the Custodian determines it can operably administer control over.